Originally appeared in the 2017 spring issue of American Fitness Magazine.

 Diet and exercise are the primary pillars of a healthy lifestyle plan.
 But can coordinating eating and workout schedules improve our fitness results?
 And if so, how should our eating patterns differ before, during, and after activities?

 Melding a top-notch diet with stimulating exercise can be quite a challenge.
-Eating at different times, skipping meals, overeating, snacking in between, working out irregularly, suffering from injuries … life gets in the way of our "healthy lifestyle plans."
+Eating at different times, not targeting healthy weight loss foods, skipping meals, overeating, snacking in between, working out irregularly, suffering from injuries … life gets in the way of our "healthy lifestyle plans."
 While flexibility can be a necessity and a virtue, keeping to a diet-and-exercise schedule has remarkable advantages.

 Eating regularly (5-7 times) throughout the day maintains proper blood sugar and energy levels, while regular exercise consistently burns consumed calories (Alencar et al. 2015).
 Indeed, proper timing of nutrition and activity helps lay the foundation for optimizing physical results.